Ministering In A Digital World Micah Hendry

 Ministering In A Digital World

 We live in a digital world.
 Whether we like it or not, most people live online.
 In a space teeming with filth and wickedness, believers can use these tools to point people to the truth.
 We cannot control what the world pushes, but we can faithfully declare the truth in a digital age.
-There is no substitute for personal evangelism, but technology creates an avenue to carry the truth where you may never be able to go.
+There is no substitute for personal evangelism or the local church, but technology creates an avenue to carry the truth where you may never be able to go.
 It is a work of faith.
 It requires trust in God’s promise that His Word will not return void (Isaiah 55:10-12).

 I have planted, Apollos watered; but God gave the increase.
 So then neither is he that planteth any thing, neither he that watereth; but God that giveth the increase.
 Now he that planteth and he that watereth are one: and every man shall receive his own reward according to his own labour” (1 Corinthians 3:6-8).